Miloš Obilić: Literary sources

-Ottoman and Greek sources

 The loss of the Sultan also made an impression on the earliest Ottoman sources.
 They usually describe how Murad was unaccompanied on the battlefield and an anonymous Christian who had been lying among the corpses stabbed him to death.
 In the early 15th century, for instance, the poet Ahmedi writes that "[s]uddenly one of the Christians, who was covered in blood and apparently hidden among the enemy dead, got up, rushed to Murad and stabbed him with a dagger."

 Halil İnalcık explained that one of the most important contemporary Ottomans sources about the Battle of Kosovo is the 1465 work of Enveri (Düstûrnâme). İnalcık argued that it was based on the testimony of a contemporary eyewitness of the battle, probably Hoca Omer, an envoy sent by the Sultan to Lazar before the battle.
 In this work Enveri explains that before he became a Serbian nobleman, Miloš (Miloš Ban is how İnalcık rendered the name in Enveri's text) was a Muslim at the Sultan's court who deserted Ottomans and abjured Islam.
 The Sultan allegedly called him to return to his service many times.
 Enveri explains that although Miloš always promised to return, he never did.
 According to this account, when Lazar was captured, Miloš approached the Sultan who was riding a black stallion and said: "I am Miloš Ban, I want to go back to my Islamic faith and kiss your hand."
 When Miloš came close to the Sultan, he struck him with the dagger hidden in his cuff.
 The Sultan's men cut Miloš into pieces with swords and axes.

 One historian from Edirne, Oruc Bey, explains the lack of protection by saying that the army was preoccupied with pursuing the enemy in rear flight and introduces an element of deception: the Christian "had promised himself as a sacrifice and approached Murad, who was sitting alone on his horse.
 Pretending he wished to kiss the Sultan's hand, he stabbed the Sultan with a sharp dagger."